wadeallen/fbcmuncie_2018/_news/church-office-holiday-schedule.md

 weight: 2
 ---

-The church office will be closed during the weeks of Christmas and New Years, December 23-January 3.
+The church office will be closed during the weeks of Christmas and New Year’s, December 23–January 3.
 The office will resume normal hours on Monday, January 6.